 ProMarine Supplies ProArt, Table Top, and ProPour epoxy resin products are all FDA compliant when properly mixed and fully cured.
 This means that it is safe for them to come in frequent contact with food items, which one would expect from trays, and serving and charcuterie boards.
 Of course, it is essential to properly follow the instructions provided with each resin kit down to the smallest detail to ensure your projects are FDA compliant.

 Our products also have self-leveling properties, which results in a high-flow characteristic that helps fill up space and cover the surface area.
 You should always keep your projects level, however, if you are coating them in epoxy resin.
 By doing so, you can help ensure the chances of an even epoxy layer.

-Lastly, when pursuing colors to dye your resin with, think about whether you are looking for something shiny versus matte, or translucent versus opaque.
+Lastly, when considering colors to dye your resin with, think about whether you are looking for something shiny versus matte, or translucent versus opaque.
 Here is a quick breakdown of how different color additives appear:

-- Mica Powder - Has an opaque finish and a natural shimmer; good for achieving a metallic look.
+- Mica Powder – has an opaque finish and a natural shimmer; good for achieving a metallic look.

-- Pigment Powder - Can be used to achieve opaque colors without shimmer.
+- Pigment Powder – can be used to achieve opaque colors without shimmer.

-- Resin Dye - Can appear both translucent and opaque.
+- Resin Dye – can appear both translucent and opaque.

-- Acrylic paints - Opaque color in small castings, but thinner surface coatings will cause the paint to separate out.
+- Acrylic paints – opaque color in small castings, but thinner surface coatings will cause the paint to separate out.
 Also be certain that it makes up no more than 10% of the overall resin mixture.